mxagar/accelerated_computer_science_coursera/02_Ordered_DS/README.md

 - An array stores data sequentially: elements are stored one after the other, increasing the memory addresses (thus, also indices) one unit at a time
 - Limitations of arrays
-    - All elements of the same type
+    1. All elements of the same type
         - The size of the type is known (in bytes); that makes possible to calculate the offset to any given index.
 Thus, we don't need to navigate through all elements ($O(n)$), but we have direct access to each element ($O(1)$)
-    - Arrays have a fixed capacity
+    2. Arrays have a fixed capacity
         - Capacity: maximum number of elements
         - Elements are stored sequentially in a memory block
         - If we exceed the capacity, we need to allocate a new larger chunk of memory and we need to copy the data over from the previous block to the new
-        - However, the `std::vector` does that automatically; therefore, for the user, an `std::vector` is an array which dynamically gorws in size, eventhough internally resizing and memory allocation happpens if we exceed the initial capacity
+        - However, the `std::vector` does that automatically; therefore, for the user, an `std::vector` is an array which dynamically grows in size, even though internally resizing and memory allocation happens if we exceed the initial capacity

 Examples `array/ex2/main.cpp` and `array/ex3/main.cpp`:
 ```c++